exercises for hamstrings

 Sit on the floor with a foam roll under 1 thigh.
 Support yourself with your hands.
 Move your body up and down so the foam roll contacts the length of your hamstrings.
 Apply pressure from your buttock down to the back of your knee.
 If you find a tender or tight part of the muscle, spend a little more time there.
 Perform 3 sets of 30-second bouts on each leg.

 Longer durations do not lead to any additional benefits.
-Also, there is no need to be overly aggressive or beat yourself up with crazy versions of foam rolling.
+Also, there is no need to be overly aggressive or beat yourself up with extreme versions of foam rolling.
 Keep it simple.

 Slump Slider and Tensioner